 So, I’ve joined my mate Gus in taking a break from Facebook.

 Mine’s not virtually permanent like his, though, just a couple of weeks.
+(EDIT: Or maybe it is permanent, given it’s 2019-06 and I am still off it with zero inclination to return.)

 The trigger for this one was the release earlier this week of the results for the same-sex marriage postal survey.
 Whichever way the result went, both sides (but especially the “yes” side, if the campaign itself was any indication) were going to spew vitriol at each other, and I’m just going to turtle it in order to ride out the storm.
 Call it “preemptive mental health protection” if you like.
 Call it cowardice, for all I care.
 Getting out ahead of the game.
 Even with a very carefully curated friends list, it’s still a sensible thing for me to do (not for most, obviously) at this point of time.